metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 Fantastic call on 3rd-and-1 from the Seahawks, running a play action to set up a deep shot to a tight end left uncovered.

 Seahawks playing quite a bit of cover-three.
 It is their base defense though as well as their bread and butter, but without the talent, it can be a little too easy to pick apart, as Mariota and his men are clearly proving.

+Geno doing well distributing the ball all over, though he clearly favors DK Metcalf, as he should.